 I am one of the livestock’s bosses on the smallholding.
 I look after the hens and ensure that they are happy, not always easy you know.
 I am constantly running around to see where they are and try to remind them where they should lay the eggs.
 Unfortunately far too often they change their place of laying and the two small scale farmers (see photo) have to search for them.
 Hey that’s life.
 Don’t you think I am handsome?
 I am actually really nice to everyone, not like my predecessor who was a nightmare, the girls told me.

 We are the Dorset smallholding’s slug control thus a very important member of Rails Farm’s livestock.
-We spent most of the day digging our bills into the grass and vegetable plots eating lovely living things which are not sprayed and are really yummy.
-The one with the dark head that’s me, I mean my name is Mo, another boss on the smallholding, the drake.
-I keep an eye or rather both on my two gorgeous girls Michelle and Millie.
-They are laying an egg almost every day.
+Most of the day digging our bills are digging into the grass and vegetable plots eating lovely living things which are not sprayed and are really yummy.
+Michelle and Millie are laying an egg almost every day.
 However, they don’t really notice it, rather loose those and many of those are eaten by the crows.
 Not good, not at all.
 I suppose the two guys in the photos should think about a solution.

 Shetland sheep and Yoda

 At the moment we are 19 sheep on the Dorset smallholding, clearly outnumbering any of the other livestock.
 Seven of us are currently pregnant and are struggling to move with all this extra ballast.
 We are always very much spread across the field.
 A few of us ladies are to be seen here with our fluffy fleece.
-Gaby is really keen to make all sorts of clothing from our wool and is planning to dye it and sell it in future.
+Gaby is really keen to make all sorts of clothing from our wool and selling the wool..
 Maybe mixed with our alpaca friends’ fleeces to make it even more soft and lovely.
 Our farmer was mowing the field thus we had to run away all the time from this extremely noisy tractor.

 Here are the young boys munching the meadow hay when the snow started covering the grass in March.
 Yoda, the black one on the right checks that the youngster are eating properly.
 Depending on the boys’ fleece quality some of those will be on offer as sustainably reared meat in the near future.